xigxog/kubefox/docs/getting_started/quickstart.md

 initiated by the Operator during Platform creation.

 Typically, connections to KubeFox Apps are made through a public-facing load balancer.
-For the simplicity of this guide use Fox to create a local proxy instead.
-In a new terminal run the following command.
+To keep things simple for purposes of this tutorial, we'll use the Fox CLI to create a local proxy instead.
+Note that we're going to leave the proxy running, so it's important to start it in a new terminal window.

+In the new terminal window run the following command:

 ```{ .shell .copy }
 fox proxy 8080